nire0510/aka/README.md

 ### Tips & Tricks
 * Call any of the commands with `-h` parameter to see its help
+* Always use absolute paths  (avoid shortcuts symbols such as ~, .. etc)
-* Assign a shorter alias to scrippet command (e.g. `alias sc=scrippets`)
+* Assign a shorter alias to `scrippets` command (e.g. `alias sc=scrippets`)
-* You do not have to remember the command exact name.
-If no scrippets with the exact name found, similar options will be displayed so you can choose
+* You do not have to remember the command's exact name.
+If no scrippets found with the exact name, similar options will be displayed
 * Change scrippets directory to Dropbox, Google Drive or other online storage service, to have your scrippets on all of your workstations
 * If you get **EACCES: permission denied** error on first run, either run as sudo (only once),